wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 API Discovery continuously unloads incoming requests data from the postanalytics module and analyzes the requests structure, intensity, and API responses.
 Rare or single requests are determined as noise and not included in the API structure.
 The analysis results in the statistics calculated for the structure, methods, and intensity of real traffic requests.

-The API Discovery module uploads the calculated statistics to the Wallarm Cloud that generates the API structure based on received statistics and [visualizes](#api-structure-visualization) it in the Wallarm Console.
+The API Discovery module uploads the calculated statistics to the Wallarm Cloud that generates the API structure based on received statistics and [visualizes](#api-structure-visualization) it in Wallarm Console.

 The API structure includes the following elements: